Cusps, Kleinian groups and Eisenstein series: Introduction

 \subsection{Acknowledgments}

 We would like to thank Dubi Kelmer and Misha Kapovich for the helpful emails, and Grigori Avramidi for the helpful discussions.
-We are grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support, where this work was initiated.
+We are also grateful to the referees for careful reading and comments, and Max Planck Institute for Mathematics in Bonn for its hospitality and financial support where this work was initiated.
+The second author also thanks Michigan State University for its hospitality where most of the work was done.
+The first author is partially supported by the NSF grant DMS-2203237.